The Smiths: Solo careers

 In 2000, he started another band, Johnny Marr + the Healers, which released only one album, Boomslang (2003), to moderate success, then split up shortly afterwards.
 He later worked as a guest musician on the Oasis album Heathen Chemistry (2002).
 In 2006, he began work with Modest Mouse's Isaac Brock on songs that eventually featured on the band's 2007 release, We Were Dead Before the Ship Even Sank.
 Modest Mouse subsequently announced that Marr was a fully fledged member and the reformed line-up toured extensively in 2006–07.
 In January 2008, it was reported that Marr had taken part in a week-long songwriting session at Moolah Rouge recording studio in Stockport with Wakefield indie group the Cribs.
 Marr's association with the band lasted three years and included an appearance on its fourth album, Ignore the Ignorant (2009).
 His departure was announced in April 2011.
-He recorded three solo albums, The Messenger (2013), Playland (2014) and Call the Comet (2018).
+He recorded four solo albums, The Messenger (2013), Playland (2014), Call the Comet (2018) and Fever Dreams Pts 1–4 (2022).
 In addition to his activities as a musician and songwriter, Marr produced Marion's second album, The Program (1998) and Haven's debut album, Between the Senses (2002).

 Andy Rourke and Mike Joyce continued to work together.
 They toured with Sinéad O'Connor in the first half of 1988; Rourke also appeared on her 1990 album I Do Not Want What I Haven't Got.
 Still in 1988, they were recruited (with Craig Gannon) to the Adult Net, but left the band soon afterwards.
 In 1988 and 1989, they recorded singles with Morrissey.
 In 1998, they toured and recorded with Aziz Ibrahim (the Stone Roses).
 In 2001 they formed Specter with Jason Specter and others.
 The band played in the United Kingdom and the United States, but did not prosper.
 In the same year they recorded demos with Paul Arthurs (Oasis), Aziz Ibrahim and Rowetta Idah (Happy Mondays) under the name Moondog One, but the project went no further.
 Towards the end of 2001, they played together in the veteran Manchester band Jeep.
 In 2005, they played with Vinny Peculiar, recording the single "Two Fat Lovers" (Joyce also appeared on the 2006 album The Fall and Rise of Vinny Peculiar).
 In 2007 they released the documentary DVD Inside the Smiths, a memoir of their time with the band, notable for the absence of Marr, Morrissey and their music.